Can You Store Pool Chemicals in an Outdoor Shed? Safety Guide

 Temperature Management

 Pool chemicals, particularly chlorine-based products, become unstable and dangerous when exposed to high temperatures.
-Calcium hypochlorite (cal-hypo) can spontaneously combust above 100°F, while liquid chlorine degrades rapidly in heat.
+Calcium hypochlorite (cal-hypo) becomes unstable at high temperatures and can decompose dangerously above 175°F, while liquid chlorine degrades rapidly in heat.
 Install a thermometer in your shed and consider these cooling strategies:

 Proper Ventilation Requirements